A view of Torc Mountain rising above a forest and lake, with rocky terrain in the foreground.

 History & Mythology

-The name Torc translates to “wild boar” in Irish, a reference to several Celtic legends.
-One tale tells of a cursed man who turned into a boar each night, only to be driven out by a local farmer and to burst into flame near the Devil’s Punchbowl on nearby Mangerton.
-Another story credits the legendary hero Fionn mac Cumhaill (Finn McCool) with slaying a magical boar on Torc’s slopes with his golden spear.
-These myths underline the mountain’s long cultural resonance in the region.
+The name Torc means “wild boar” in Irish, pointing to the mountain’s deep roots in local folklore.
+One enduring legend speaks of a man cursed to transform into a boar every night.
+According to the tale, he was eventually driven out by a local farmer and met a fiery end near the Devil’s Punchbowl on the neighbouring Mangerton.
+Another version credits the legendary warrior Fionn mac Cumhaill (Finn McCool) with slaying a magical, shape-shifting boar on Torc’s slopes using his golden spear.
+These stories reflect the wild, untamed reputation the mountain once held before it became a beloved recreational spot.

 Practical Information